 « Really?
 You’re a feminist and you like hip hop?
-How can that be? » You have no idea how many times I’ve heard that.
+How can that be? » You have no idea how many times I’ve heard that sentence!

-Rap has always been criticized for its sexism.
-Against a backdrop of latent racism, contempt and ignorance of this culture – often seen as outlandish and entertaining before being excoriated – society teaches us that rap is the worst music for women.
+Hip hop has always been criticized for its sexism.
+Against a backdrop of latent racism, contempt and ignorance of this culture, society teaches us that rap is the worst music for women.
 And yet, I am a feminist and I love hip hop.
 That’s a dilemma.

 Ironically, I discovered feminsm with rap.
 Among other things.
-In high school, I was seriously into hip hop dancing and listened to many American female rappers (Queen Latifah, Missy Elliott, Salt N Pepa, MC Lyte, EVE, Lauryn Hill, Da Brat, Lady of Rage, Bahamadia, Rah Digga, Lil’ Kim, Foxy Brown…).
-I was fascinated by their freedom, impertinence and blunt way of tackling certain topics, such as female sexuality or women’s material independence, abortion, physical and sexual violence, and of course, the clitoris!
+When I was in high school in the mid 1990’s, I was seriously into hip hop dancing and listened to many American female rappers: Queen Latifah, Missy Elliott, Salt N Pepa, MC Lyte, EVE, Lauryn Hill, Da Brat, Lady of Rage, Bahamadia, Rah Digga, Lil’ Kim, Foxy Brown….
+I was fascinated by their freedom, impertinence and blunt way of tackling certain topics, such as female sexuality, women’s material independence, abortion, physical and sexual violence, and of course the clitoris, which I discovered thanks to Lil’ Kim ‘s Not Tonight !
 Issues I had never heard of before.